 (5) In the correct route.

+Mobility Assistive Device.
+Any portable or fixed mechanical, electronic, or manual device (e.g., a cane, walker, wheelchair, etc.) specifically designed, approved, and maintained for the purpose of facilitating the safe movement or ambulation of a Resident with limited mobility.
+The Mobility Assistive Device must conform to applicable national and local safety and quality standards.

 Modification of Certification.
 A change to or limitation on the scope of a Sponsor's authority to operate an Assisted Living Residence.

 Mutual Aid.
 A coordinated and collaborative effort between local Assisted Living Residences to provide support and assist with the management of evacuations and resource/asset needs, including the identification of substitute housing for use during an extended evacuation of Residents.